 Charles River Path (Needham section); Easy.
 Paved, flat trail.

 The 700 acre Cutler Park Reservation comprises the largest remaining fresh water marsh on the middle Charles River.
 Located in Needham and Dedham, the marsh and small lake attract over 100 species of birds.
 A hard packed gravel Carriage Path loops around Kendrick Pond and is suitable for all bikes.
 The Powell's Island Loop is a hard packed dirt trail suitable for Mt bikes that spurs off the Carriage Path.
 The Blue Heron Trail utilizes both of these trails along with varies other paths (including Millennium Park & the Helen Heyn Riverway) to create a complete loop around the park.
 However, the trail conditions vary widely with some sections no more then narrow hiking paths full of roots, on-road sections and a narrow boardwalk through the marsh.
 Because of this I recommend only experienced Mt bikers attempt it.
 I rode it and regretted most of it.
 I don't include it here as it is a very confusing route and not of interest to most multi-use trail users.
 However, the route is shown on Map 1 below.
-For more information visit; CUTLER PARK RESERVATION .
+For more information visit; CUTLER PARK RESERVATION and BLUE HERON TRAIL .

 There is also a short section of the Charles River Path that may be accessed from the Kendrick Street parking lot.
 See: Charles River Bikeway & Wellesley Trails for more information about the Charles River Path along the Charles River Reservation that travels from downtown Boston to West Roxbury.